Your Mini Basket

 Are you a technophobe?
 No problem.
 Just connect the Beam to an HDMI-ARC port on your TV, connect to mains power then download the Sonos app and follow the easy step-by-step instructions.
 We’re confident you will get music playing within 10 minutes maximum.

 Verdict: Is the Beam for you?

-The Beam has Amazon’s market-leading voice assistant, Alexa, built-in with more on the way, the ability to watch your favourite TV and movies at fantastic sound quality, as well as streaming your favourite music service, all in one stylish and easy-to-use unit.
+The Beam lets you watch your favourite TV and movies at fantastic sound quality, as well as streaming your favourite music service, all in one stylish and easy-to-use unit.
 At £399 RRP, for us, this sounds like a no-brainer.